 Paid vs Free Plagiarism Checkers

-This is a long discussion among bloggers, scholars, and professors that which plagiarism checker is good and efficient enough.
+This is a long discussion among people that which plagiarism checker is good and efficient enough.
 A free checker like Copyscape or smallSEOtools or a paid one like proWritingAid or Grammarly.

 Many consider the free plagiarism checks are as powerful as the paid ones.
-However, this doesn’t seem correct.
+However, this doesn’t seem correct in the current scenario.

 Here are the reasons: